sharifhashim/calculator/README.md

-#
+# Calculator project
-Calculator project from The Odin Project
+From The Odin Project